Bira/octopus-carnival/_posts/2023-01-13-gray-company.md

 Necrotic for a turn.
 It can invoke **Nerath's Vengeance** to make a sword attack against every adjacent enemy, and this recharges once it's bloodied.

+### Gray Company Mist Mage

+Mist mages are responsible for getting those old magical items (and Fallen Heroes) back into working order.
+In combat, they use spells with a cold and mist theme, which goes well with the environment of the Gray Downs.

+Mist mages are Level 9 Controllers with 95 HP.
+They have Resist Cold 5.
+They use **Ice Daggers** in melee, which deal cold damage and slow for a turn on a hit.
+They can also summon **Misty Tendrils** to attack enemies in a Close Blast 3 that deals cold damage on a hit and slides 1 square as an effect.

+Once per encounter they can create a zone of **Gray Mist** (area 2 within 10 squares).
+Any creature that ends its turn in the mist takes a -2 penalty to attacks and is slowed for a turn.

+They can also use a **Freeze Mist** spell as a minor action, which targets a slowed creature and immobilizes them for a turn on a hit.

+Mist mages will likely start the fight by laying down Gray Mist, and then use Misty Tendrils to herd the PCs into the zone.
+They will then use Freeze Mist to keep these PCs immobilized as their buddies move in for the kill.
+Note that, as controller monsters, they're quite capable of bringing the damage themselves.

 ### Halvath Cormarrin

 The leader of the Gray Company is a Level 8 Elite Brute with the Leader tag and